HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 Not to mention, you’ll find plenty of historic sites like the 16th-century Munot Fortress and St. Johann Church – plus an incredible Romanesque cathedral at Kloster Allerheiligen monastery.

-But don’t miss out on the enchanting vineyards that give this place its unique character and charm – now that’s vacation perfection!
+But don’t miss out on the enchanting vineyards that give this place its unique character and charm!

 • Tip: Schaffhausen and Stein am Rhine are both lovely towns, but if you’re determined to get the most out of your day – might be worth skipping one!
 After all, those majestic Rhine Falls can’t wait for you!
 Just don’t forget that camera 📸.

-Guaranteed to leave you in awe with its beauty regardless of the travel months though, this is something no one should miss out on seeing!
+Guaranteed to leave you in awe with its beauty regardless of the travel months though, this is something no one should miss out on.

 Rhine Falls Switzerland Best places to see in Switzerland